 As more men are following recommended screening guidelines and treatment outcomes improve, the number of prostate cancer survivors also increases.
 However, as with any cancer treatment plan, there is a risk for potential side effects.
-Medical professionals around the world, including our surgeons are finding ways to minimize side effects experienced by prostate cancer survivors.
+Medical professionals around the world, including our surgeons, are finding ways to minimize side effects experienced by prostate cancer survivors.

 Erectile dysfunction, which is the inability to maintain an erection, is one of the more common side effects associated with prostate cancer treatment.
 The psychological and emotional effects of erectile dysfunction can be distressing, often leading to a decreased quality of life.
 Though conservative treatment options with pills and injections exist, some patients find that they are unable to resume regular sexual activity using these modalities.

 Dr. Eric Wimmers, the Director of The Program for Erectile Dysfunction at The Institute for Advanced Reconstruction, can perform a minimally invasive nerve transfer procedure to help restore erectile function following prostatectomy.
-A “nerve transfer” is a standard surgical technique that utilizes a healthy, functioning nerve, connecting it to an unhealthy, injured nerve, in order to restore the function in the injured nerve.
+A “nerve transfer” is a standard surgical technique that utilizes a healthy, functioning nerve, connecting it to an unhealthy, injured nerve in order to restore the function of the injured nerve.
 Our surgeons have seen great success in the restoration of erectile function in patients who have been treated with this procedure.